 The Salon @ 302, located on the 3rd floor of the Huffman Health Center, and Belles and Beaus, located in Maple Terrace, are the beauty/barber shops available to residents on campus.
 A list of services and current pricing is provided to each resident during the admission process.
 Team members assist residents in making appointments, while volunteers aid them in getting to and rom the appointment.

 An evaluation for Nursing Care will be made when it becomes apparent a resident’s needs can no longer be met or safety maintained in Assisted Living or Gardner House.
 If a resident’s care needs are more than what is offered in Assisted Living, a meeting with the resident, family, and/or their designated representative will be scheduled to discuss these findings and options available to the resident.

 Frequently Asked Questions – Memory Support Households

 BRC’s Memory Support program specializes in ensuring the best possible quality of life for residents with mild to moderate memory loss/dementia.
-The Gardner House is a secure, self-contained house with 16 state-of-the-art resident rooms and an enclosed garden.
+There are two separate households.
+Gardner House is a secure, self-contained house with 16 state-of-the-art resident rooms and an enclosed garden.
 Concord House offers 13 rooms/suites, four large enough for couples.
 Our resident-centered, and activity-based program allows our residents to experience a family atmosphere in an Assisted Living home.

-A full-time Life Enrichment Nurse Leader is specifically assigned to the Gardner House, and a minimum of two (2) direct-care team members are on duty at all times.
+A full-time Life Enrichment Nurse Leader is specifically assigned to each household, and a minimum of two (2) direct-care team members are on duty at all times.
 The number and variety of registered medication assistants, homemakers, nurses and others who deliver care will vary throughout the day.

 Each team member is required to have ten hours of training in cognitive impairment due to dementia in their first year of employment.
 After the first year, they are required to have six hours of specific dementia training and at least six hours of training in special needs of older adults.
 All team members are required to have First Aid/CPR and emergency preparedness training.